Jennifer Love Hewitt: Early life

-Hewitt was born in Waco, Texas to Patricia Mae (née Shipp), a speech-language pathologist, and Herbert Daniel Hewitt, a medical technician.
+Hewitt was born in Waco, Texas, to Patricia Mae (née Shipp), a speech-language pathologist, and Herbert Daniel Hewitt, a medical technician.
 She grew up in Nolanville in Central Texas, and has close kinship ties in parts of Arkansas.
 After their parents divorced, Hewitt and her older brother Todd were raised by their mother.

 As a toddler, Hewitt was attracted to music, which led to her first encounters with the entertainment industry.
 At age three, she sang "The Greatest Love of All" at a livestock show.
 The following year, at a restaurant-dance hall, she entertained an audience with her version of "Help Me Make It Through the Night".
 By age five, she practiced tap dancing and ballet.
 At nine, she became a member of the Texas Show Team, an L.A.
 Gear troupe, which also toured the Soviet Union.

 Acting career

 1989–1994: Early acting credits

-Hewitt moved to Los Angeles, at age ten, with her mother, to pursue a career in both acting and singing, at the suggestion of talent scouts, and after winning the title of "Texas Our Little Miss Talent Winner".
+Hewitt moved to Los Angeles at age ten to pursue a career in both acting and singing, at the suggestion of talent scouts.
+After winning the title of "Texas Our Little Miss Talent Winner".
 She attended Lincoln High School where her classmates included Jonathan Neville, who became a talent scout and recommended Hewitt for her role in Party of Five.

 Hewitt appeared in more than twenty television commercials, including some for Mattel toys.
 Her first break came as a child actress on the Disney Channel variety show Kids Incorporated (1989–1991), which earned her, as a member of the cast, three Young Artist Award nominations.
 In 1992, she appeared in the live-action short Dance!
 Workout with Barbie (1992), which was released by Buena Vista, and obtained her first feature film role in the independent production Munchie, in which she played Andrea, the love interest of a bullied young boy.
 A year later, she had her first starring role in Little Miss Millions, as a wealthy nine-year old who runs away from her stepmother to find her real mother, and appeared as a choir member in Sister Act 2: Back in the Habit.
 Hewitt played Pierce Brosnan's daughter in a pilot for NBC called Running Wilde (1993), which featured Brosnan as a reporter for Auto World magazine, whose stories cover his own wild auto adventures.
 The series was not picked up and the pilot never aired.
 Hewitt later had roles in several short-lived television series, such as Fox's Shaky Ground (1992–1993), ABC's The Byrds of Paradise (1994), and McKenna (1994–95).